-The holiday season is wrapping up, but a winter wonderland still awaits you in Banff National Park in January.
-With sparkling snow and festivals to entertain, you won’t want to miss these winter adventures in the heart of Canada’s Rocky Mountains.
+The holiday season is wrapping up, but a snowy, adventurous escape still awaits you in Banff National Park this January.
+With sparkling snow and plenty of activities on ice to entertain, you won’t want to miss these winter adventures in the heart of Canada’s Rocky Mountains.

 Enjoy the magic of winter like a kid